mantidproject/mantid/docs/source/interfaces/indirect/Inelastic Data Analysis.rst

 Reduction interface or using :math:`S(Q, \omega)` files (*_sqw.nxs*) and workspaces (*_sqw*) created using either the Indirect Data Reduction interface or taken from a bespoke algorithm or auto reduction.

-Restrict allowed input files by name (via Settings symbol at the left-bottom corner) This will allow you to load input files with any names if unticked.
-This is particulary useful to be able to access *.nxs files while working with the data from Direct spectrometer LET.

 Four of the available tabs are QENS fitting interfaces and share common features and layout.
 These tabs are documented in :ref:`QENS Fitting <QENS-fitting-ref>`.